UPPMAX/NAISS_Slurm/docs/intro.md

 # Introduction to "Running jobs on HPC systems"

 - Welcome page and syllabus: <a href="https://uppmax.github.io/NAISS_Slurm/index.html">https://uppmax.github.io/NAISS_Slurm/index.html</a>
-    - Also link at the House symbol at the top of the page.
+    - Link also in the House symbol at the top of the page.

 !!! note "Learning outcomes"